lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/strategy.md

 ## When to use?

-When you want to use different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime.
+- To dynamically switch between different variants of an algorithm within an object at runtime.

-When you have a lot of similar classes that only differ in the way they execute some behavior
+- When you have similar classes that differ only in behavior execution.

-To isolate the business logic of a class from the implementation details of algorithms that may not be as important in the context of that logic. *For example, separate algorithms from a multi-step workflow.*
+- To separate business logic from algorithm implementation details, making the code cleaner and more maintainable.

-When your class has a massive conditional operator that switches between different variants of the same algorithm.
+- When your class has a large conditional operator for switching between different algorithms.

+**Example:** Isolating algorithms from a multi-step workflow.

-- The Strategy pattern lets you extract all algorithms (which implement the same interface) into separate classes.
+The Strategy pattern allows you to extract all algorithms (which implement the same interface) into separate classes.

 ## How to apply?